nextcloud/documentation/developer_manual/app/appframework/controllers.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

 The App Framework provides a simple baseclass for adding controllers: :php:class:`OCA\\AppFramework\\Controller\\Controller`.
-Controllers connect your view (templates) with your database.
+Controllers connect your view (templates) with your database and contain the logic of your app.
 Controllers themselves are connected to one or more routes.
 Controllers go into the **controller/** directory.

 A controller should be created for each resource.
 Think of it as an URL scheme::